CynV/callfire-api-samples/java/README.md

 ### WeeklyPtaVoiceBroadcastSample ###
 A more involved example created around the fictitious story of a K-12 school that needs to send parents weekly PTA meeting reminders.

+## Polling versus Postbacks ##
+It is possible to register for notifications; however, all of the samples currently use a polling mechanism to check for status.
+Please go to http://callfire.com/help to request help using a postback notification mechanism.